primiano/perfetto-docs/docs/guides/memory.md

 * A host running macOS or Linux.
 * A device running Android 11+.

-If you are profiling your own app, it needs to be marked as profileable or debuggable in its manifest.
+If you are profiling your own app and are not running a userdebug build of Android, your app needs to be marked as profileable or debuggable in its manifest.
 See the [heapprofd documentation]( /docs/recording/data-sources.md#heapprofd-targets) for more details on which applications can be targeted.